– Ried Katterstein –

 The site’s southeastern exposure and the forest that protects it from cold winds provide the vines with conditions favourable to easy development in springtime, while at ripening the sun’s first rays encourage warming early in the day and rapid drying of the grapes from the morning dew.
 For this reason, clusters can hang on the vine far into the autumn without running the risk of an untimely onset of the ‘noble’ botrytis fungus.

 In Ried Katterstein, the crystalline schists that make up the core of the Leithagebirge come to the surface, together with a variably prominent proportion of limestone – the grapes ripen here to produce an intensely spicy chardonnay.
-The total surface of Ried Katterstein comprises 28 hectares.
+The total surface of Ried Katterstein comprises 28 hectares, 3,84 of them are cultivated by the Kollwentz Estate.

 Because it’s not only the inner values that count.